-New Development.
+New Development-(coastal).
 For purposes of applying Section 30212 of the Coastal Act only, new development consists of any development other than the following:

-- (1) Replacement of any structure pursuant to the provisions of subdivision (g) of Coastal Act Section 30610 - (2) The demolition and reconstruction of a single-family residence; provided, that the reconstructed residence shall not exceed either the floor area, height or bulk of the former structure by more than 10 percent, and that the reconstructed residence shall be sited in the same location on the affected property as the former structure.
+(1) Replacement of any structure pursuant to the provisions of subdivision (g) of Coastal Act Section 30610

-- (3) Improvements to any structure which do not change the intensity of its use, which do not increase either the floor area, height, or bulk of the structure by more than 10 percent, which do not block or impede public access, and which do not result in a seaward encroachment by the structure. - (4) The reconstruction or repair of any seawall; provided, however, that the reconstructed or repaired seawall is not seaward of the location of the former structure. - (5) Any repair or maintenance activity for which the Coastal Commission has determined by regulation, pursuant to Coastal Act Section 30610, that a coastal development permit will be required unless the Coastal Commission determines that the activity will have an adverse impact on lateral public access along the beach.
+- (2) The demolition and reconstruction of a single-family residence; provided, that the reconstructed residence shall not exceed either the floor area, height or bulk of the former structure by more than 10 percent, and that the reconstructed residence shall be sited in the same location on the affected property as the former structure. - (3) Improvements to any structure which do not change the intensity of its use, which do not increase either the floor area, height, or bulk of the structure by more than 10 percent, which do not block or impede public access, and which do not result in a seaward encroachment by the structure. - (4) The reconstruction or repair of any seawall; provided, however, that the reconstructed or repaired seawall is not seaward of the location of the former structure. - (5) Any repair or maintenance activity for which the Coastal Commission has determined by regulation, pursuant to Coastal Act Section 30610, that a coastal development permit will be required unless the Coastal Commission determines that the activity will have an adverse impact on lateral public access along the beach.

-As used in this definition "bulk" means total interior cubic volume as measured from the exterior surface of the structure.
+As used in this definition "bulk" means total interior cubic volume as measured from the exterior surface of the structure

 Nonconforming Lot.
-A lot of record that was legally created, but does not conform with this LCP because the lot is of a size, shape, or configuration no longer allowed in the zoning district that applies to the site, as a result of the adoption of, or amendments to this LCP.
+A lot of record that was legally created, but does not conform with this LCP because the lot is of a size, shape, or configuration no longer allowed in the zoning district that applies to the site, as a result of the adoption of, or amendments to this LCP Development Code.

 Nonconforming Structure.
-A structure that was legally constructed, but does not conform with this LCP because the structure does not meet LCP requirements.
+A structure that was legally constructed, but does not conform with this LCP Development Code because the structure does not meet LCP requirements. amendments to this Development Code or the previous Marin County Zoning Ordinance made the structure nonconforming in its size, location on its site, separation from other structures, number of parking spaces provided, or other features.

-Nonconforming Use A use of land, and/or within a structure, that was legally established, but does not conform with this LCP because the use is no longer allowed in the zoning district that applies to the site, as a result of amendments to this LCP Ordinance.
+Nonconforming Use A use of land, and/or within a structure, that was legally established, but does not conform with this Development CoLCP because the use is no longer allowed in the zoning district that applies to the site, as a result of amendments to this zoning LCP.
+Development Code or the previous Marin County Ordinance.